Daniel-KM/Omeka-S-module-CleanUrl/README.md

 This module may be used with the module [Archive Repertory] to set similar paths for real files (item_set_identifier / item_identifier / true_filename).

+**IMPORTANT**: In all cases, it is recommended to use unique identifiers through sites, pages, item, item set, media. and any other resources.

 ### Main site

 In some cases, Omeka S is used like in Omeka Classic, with a main site and some exhibits or decentralized sites (see [omeka/omeka-s#870]).
 In such cases, the prefix "/s/site-slug" is useless and not seo and user friendly.

-To set the main site:
-- first, set the default site in the main settings of Omeka;
-- second, copy the file [config/clean_url.config.php] in the Omeka config folder;
-- third, fill the slug of the main site as const `SLUG_MAIN_SITE`.
+An option is available in the config form to remove it.

+### Sites and pages

+Options are available to replace or remove the `s/` and the `page/` in order to get these urls:

+    - / [ s/ ] :site-slug / [ page/ ] :page-slug
+    - / [ s/ ] :site-slug / :page-slug
+    - / :site-slug
+    - / :page-slug (for main site)

+Of course, be aware that some conflicts are possible in particular for pages, even if some slugs are reserved.
+A check is done when creating sites and pages to avoid issues.

 ### Identifiers ###